Hypersonic Systems and Technologies Open for Nominations 1 July 2022 – 1 October 2022

 This award is presented to recognize outstanding sustained contributions and achievements in enabling technologies and/or the integration of technologies for system applications in the advancement of hypersonic flight.
-The next presentation is scheduled during the International Space Planes and Hypersonic Systems and Technologies Conference in Fall 2021.
-Nomination Deadline:1 February 2021
+Nomination Deadline:1 October 2022

 Dr Steven H WalkerLockheed Martin CorporationAwardedAward: 2021 AIAA Hypersonic Systems and Technologies AwardAIAA Citation: For outstanding leadership in the furthering of Hypersonic Technology by initiating and managing novel flight demonstrators providing the maturity necessary to transition to operational systems.

 Dr Allan PaullThe University of QueenslandAwardedAward: 2020 AIAA Hypersonic Systems and Technologies AwardAIAA Citation: For a career dedicated to the advancement of hypersonics through innovations in technology and ground/flight testing, helping Australia achieve global prominence in the field.

 Mr. Robert A MercierUSAF AFRL/PRSAwardedAward: 2018 Hypersonic Systems and Technologies AwardAIAA Citation: In recognition for over 20 years of dedicated, sustained effort to advanced air-breathing propulsion to a level of maturity that makes practical hypersonic vehicles a reality.”